Master of Science in Biology

 The non-thesis option is offered for students who want to improve their positions and skills as secondary school or junior college teachers, laboratory technicians, consultants or government employees.

 Typically, students who plan to pursue a doctoral degree choose the thesis option.
-Thesis students must complete a minimum of 30 semester credit hours of graduate work, including 18-24 credit hours in biology graduate courses and up to six credit hours in supporting electives.
-Six additional semester credit hours in biology are awarded upon successful completion of the thesis.
+Thesis students must complete a minimum of 30 semester credit hours of graduate work, including:

 Those interested in admission as a thesis student to the biology graduate program should first contact a biology graduate faculty member conducting research in an area of interest to the student.

-A non-thesis biology graduate student (a student who either has chosen the non-thesis option or has not yet been accepted into a graduate faculty member’s research program) is required to complete 27-36 semester credit hours of biology graduate courses and up to nine hours in supporting electives.
+A non-thesis biology graduate student (a student who either has chosen the non-thesis option or has not yet been accepted into a graduate faculty member’s research program) is required to complete 36 semester credit hours of graduate work, including:

-A non-thesis graduate student is also required to take three hours of literature-based research to fulfill degree requirements.
-This research is based on a thorough review of the literature on a topic acceptable to both the student and the supervising graduate faculty member.
-The grade will be based on a 20-30 page typed summary paper.
+The literature-based research includes a thorough review of the literature on a topic acceptable to both the student and the supervising graduate faculty member.